 Traditional Recovery Support Groups

 One of the most common support groups for addiction recovery is Alcoholics Anonymous (AA).
 The group created a 12-step program model for recovery, which many groups still use.
 AA and 12-step programs are based in spiritual practice, requiring members to surrender to a higher power.
-Many people have found this practice unappealing.
+Some in recovery have found this practice unappealing.
 Luckily, there are several alternatives to these popular programs.

 If traditional support groups do not fit into your lifestyle, there are several alternatives to AA and 12-step programs.
 It is important to find a program that fits your specific needs.
 There are many avenues used to combat addiction, such as: